jo-valer/tesseract-ocr-enhanced/README.md

 # tesseract-ocr-enhanced
-Repo for our SIV Project
+Repo for our SIV Project (Giovanni Valer and Laurence Bonat).

 ## Installation
 We used Python 3.12.0 and Tesseract-OCR 5.3.3.
 See requirements.txt for the required packages.